Tc-001/Tc-001.github.io/index.md

 # Stuffs
 * [Timezone guesser](projects/blarg_tz)
+    * Blargbot is nice, but setting the timezone is not as easy as it seems...
 * [Hallway css test](projects/hallway)
     * Me trying out different stuffs with css
 * More stuff to come...
 I think.